10 Things We'll All Be Better at Post-Pandemic

 “As children are home, families can prioritize family meals, as they have been shown to be more nutritious, and children in families that regularly eat together are more likely to have higher fruit and vegetable intake and have a healthy weight,” says Jessica Kim RDN, also in Washington state.

-“It is going to change everything about how we do meetings, how often sales executives fly and drive to see their clients,” says certified professional organizer and home-office expert DeMorrow, author of the 2020 book The Upbeat, Organized Home Office.
-“After [the coronavirus crisis] I think the number of remote workers will blow way past 50 percent.”
+“It is going to change everything about how we do meetings, how often sales executives fly and drive to see their clients,” says certified professional organizer and home-office expert Darla DeMorrow, author of the 2020 book The Upbeat, Organized Home Office.

-DeMorrow says many workers prefer working remotely.
-For companies there’s a huge cost advantage.
+DeMorrow says many workers prefer working remotely, and there’s a huge cost advantage for companies.

 Talked — actually talked, like verbally — to grandma or a friend across the country you haven’t touched base with in years?
 You’re part of a wave.

 Social distancing may have stunted public gatherings, but one side effect is that it’s got us talking again.
-Not just in videoconferences — though if you hadn’t heard of Zoom before coronavirus you certainly have now — but in good, old-fashioned phone conversations.
+Not just in videoconferences — though if you hadn’t heard of Zoom a year ago, you certainly have now — but in good, old-fashioned phone conversations.